tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 The accepted peer might not be known by the peer manager.
 In this case the peer is registered in the peer store, without any associated address.
-The peer `LastConnected` time is set and the `DialFailures` counter is reset for all addresses associated to the peer.
+The peer's `LastConnected` time is set and the `DialFailures` counter is reset for all addresses associated to the peer.

 > If the peer is `Inactive`, it is set as active.